andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_03_Haxby_Preprocessing.rst

 Specifying the GLM
 ******************

 Now that we have set up our motion correction and coregistration, we are done with preprocessing and ready to begin specifying our GLM.
-To prepare for this, go back to the Matlab terminal, make sure you are in the ``Haxby_Data`` directory, and type ``mkdir SPM_Results``.
+To prepare for this, go back to the Matlab terminal, make sure you are in the ``Haxby_Data`` directory, and type ``mkdir SPM_Results_1``.

 This directory will be the input for the ``Directory`` field in the ``fMRI model specification`` module.
 Also set the Units for design to ``Seconds`` and the Interscan interval to ``2.5``: